explorable-viz/esop2025/author-response/response.md

 construction relies on projections having conjugates (so that for example the projection π₁: O1 × O2 -> O1 has a conjugate [id , const ⊥] : O1 -> O1 × O2 which supplies the bottom demand for the right view).

+This is an example of how additional generic "graph combinators" for manipulating and reasoning about data dependencies can be useful, and it also can be used to clarify the relationship of "brushing and linking" to the formal development in Section 3 (additional points raised by Reviewer A).

 ## 2. Correctness statements relating DDG to big-step evaluation and/or graph operators (Reviewers A and D)

 Reviewer A asks whether we could formulate a correctness theorem for the DDG, relating it to the big-step